ClickHouse/ClickHouse/docs/en/sql-reference/functions/encoding-functions.md

 For `String` and `FixedString`, all bytes are simply encoded as two hexadecimal numbers.
 Zero bytes are not omitted.

 Values of floating point and Decimal types are encoded as their representation in memory.
-As we support little endian architecture, they are encoded in little endian.
+As we support little-endian architecture, they are encoded in little-endian.
 Zero leading/trailing bytes are not omitted.

 **Arguments**